-absolute cell reference, Actuate BIRT Spreadsheet Designer, cell, column, factory, range, relative cell reference, row, virtual cell reference, workbook, worksheet character character is independent of font size and other display properties.
+absolute cell reference, Actuate BIRT Spreadsheet Designer, cell, column, factory, range, relative cell reference, row, virtual cell reference, workbook, worksheet character An elementary mark that represents data, usually in the form of a graphic spatial arrangement of connected or adjacent strokes, such as a letter or a digit.
+A character is independent of font size and other display properties.
 For example, an uppercase C is a character.